-3.8.
-Contribue to Red Listing of rare and threatened plant species of Príncipe
+2.10.
+Contribue to Red Listing of rare and threatened

+plant species of Príncipe

-FP supported the preparation of the fiches for the threatened species of Príncipe and contributed with the book Red List data book of the plant species endemic to São Tomé and Principe, to be published as one of the results of this project.
+We prepared the fiches for the threatened species of Príncipe and contributed with the book Red List data book of the plant species endemic to São Tomé and Principe, to be published as one of the results of this project.
 The book contains information regarding 106 STP species, including RL status, rationale, habitat, uses and trade, population and pictures.
 LB prepared 14 assessments for the book and RL, supervised the work of Davide Dias on one species, and reviewed or contributed to several assessments for other species on this publications.
 Fiches of this species on Annex 2.